bridgetownrb/fundraising-site/src/_pages/index.md

 ## Here's What Will Happen
 {:.serif}

 Estimating software development??
 Are we out of our minds??!
-Perhaps, but we just want you to know we've thought a lot about what can get done for $5000.
+Perhaps, but we just want you to know we've thought a lot about what can get done for ${{ site.data.funding.goal | string | replace: '000', ',000'}}.
 Here's a summary of our plan:

 * Revamp documentation to offer newbie-friendly tutorials and code samples:	**8 hours**
-* New website build based off rebranded design mockups:	**12 hours**
+* Website rebuild based off rebranded design mockups:	**12 hours**
 * Address outstanding v1 issues: 	**10 hours**
+* Complete YARD comments for API-level documentation:	**5 hours**
 * Shepherd 1.0 alpha/beta/stable release cycle:	**10 hours**
 * Write official upgrade guide for Jekyll users: **5 hours**
-* Complete extensive YARD comments for API-level documentation:	**5 hours**

-And what would a fundraising campaign be without stretch goals?
+And what would a fundraising campaign be without _stretch goals_?

 * Over **$5500**: add a _superfast_ esbuild-based frontend bundling solution as an alternative to Webpack
 * Over **$7000**: create a detailed tutorial with code samples showing Bridgetown and a Rails API (including ActiveRecord!) mounted in the same repo via Rack 🤯